mdn/curriculum/curriculum/2-core/3-css-fundamentals.md

 - Modify the applied CSS to figure out what changes are needed to get what you want.
 This includes enabling and disabling declarations, modifying values, and adding new declarations.

-- Use layout inspection tools to inspect the box model, grids, flexbox, and other layout features (see also [5 CSS Layout](./5-css-layout.md)).
+- Use layout inspection tools to inspect the box model, grids, flexbox, and other layout features (see also [CSS Layout](./5-css-layout.md)).

 - Use responsive design mode tools to check responsive layouts (see also [5.5 Responsive design specifics](./5-css-layout.md#5.5_responsive_design)).